STC vs. NRC Ratings

 - Transmission Loss - Transmission loss in the measurement of the volume (dB) difference on either side of the wall.

-A Noise Reduction Coefficient is an average rating of how much sound an acoustic product can absorb.
+A NRC is an average rating of how much sound an acoustic product can absorb.
 (How much quieter a product can make your space.)
 Like a sponge absorbs water, an acoustic product absorbs sound and the NRC tells us just how much sound those products can soak up.

 NRC is measured on a scale that ranges from 0 to 1.
 An NRC of 0 means that the product absorbs no sound.
 An NRC of 1 means that the product absorbs all sound.
 The higher the NRC, the better the product is at soaking up the sound.